 Once you’ve signed in, there are two options for your convenience: you could start tweaking and customizing the Code Examples in the default Test App or add as many apps as you want.
-For every app in the Sandbox, a client ID and client secret are generated automatically.
+For every app in the Sandbox, Basic Authorization token is generated automatically.

 Default contents of your Sandbox account

-- Test App with the client ID and client secret already generated
+- Test App with Basic Authorization token already generated

 - 2 Сode Examples to run different workflows: 1 document for 1 signer; 1 document for 2 signers.